scottslowe/weblog/content/post/2006-04-27-linux-ad-integration-with-windows-server-2003-r2.md

 Follow the steps below to configure the Linux server for authentication against Active Directory.

-1. Make sure that the appropriate Kerberos libraries, OpenLDAP, pam\_krb5, and nss\_ldap are installed.
+1. Make sure that the appropriate Kerberos libraries, OpenLDAP, `pam_krb5`, and `nss_ldap` are installed.
 If they are not installed, install them.

 2. Be sure that time is being properly synchronized between Active Directory and the Linux server in question.
 Kerberos requires time synchronization.